Timmydrax/FD-Calculator/README.md

 An FD calculator is a digital tool that helps you estimate the potential returns on a fixed deposit (FD) investment.

 # How it works?
 You input the following information into the calculator:
-Principal amount: The amount you plan to invest.
+Principal amount: The amount you plan to invest.<br/>
-Interest rate: The interest rate offered by the bank or financial institution.
+Interest rate: The interest rate offered by the bank or financial institution.<br/>
 Tenure: The duration of the fixed deposit.

 # The calculator then processes this information and provides you with:
 Maturity amount: The total amount you will receive at the end of the FD term.

 # Why use an FD calculator?
-Quick calculations: Avoid complex manual calculations.
+Quick calculations: Avoid complex manual calculations.<br/>
-Compare options: Evaluate different FD options based on interest rates and tenures.
+Compare options: Evaluate different FD options based on interest rates and tenures.<br/>
 Financial planning: Helps in setting financial goals and making informed decisions.